Air Neck Traction

 Neck traction may be helpful for capsulitis, cervical facet joint syndrome, and in helping to relax muscular spasms.
 Traction may also benefit patients with osteoarthritis by promoting increased movement of the cervical spine and decreased pressure on the facet joints.
 Cervical traction increases joint mobility of the cervical spine for patients with hypomobility.
 Degenerative disc disease often leads to radiculopathy and cervical pain.
 Air Neck Traction alleviates pressure on the diseased discs to promote decreased pressure on peripheral nerve roots and enhance nutrient delivery to the disc.

-Traction may also be more beneficial when used with other modalities such as cold, heat, ultrasound and other appropriate modalities to reduce pain.
+Traction may also be more beneficial when used with other modalities such as cold, heat, ultrasound and other appropriate modalities to reduce pain and exercises where apprpriate.

 Neck traction has been shown to be effective to decrease symptoms with many different diagnoses, however, there are several instances where cervical traction is not appropriate and/or contraindicated.